FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 objectives in the NPF and RFES, and that proposed changes need to be precise and reasons

-must be provided for making all proposed amendments.--- **1.Amendments to the Draft Retail Strategy**
+must be provided for making all proposed amendments.
+---
+**1.Amendments to the Draft Retail Strategy**

 The Senior Planner, Strategic and Forward Planning explained that following discussion at the